Paperspace/Docs/jobs/create-a-job/README.md

 # Using Jobs

-{% hint style="warning" %}
-This feature is currently only available to our Gradient Managed service.
-[Contact Sales](https://info.paperspace.com/contact-sales) to learn more.
-{% endhint %}
+{% hint style="warning" %} Jobs have been replaced by a more general framework called Workflows.
+For the latest info go to [Workflows](https://docs.paperspace.com/gradient/explore-train-deploy/workflows). {% endhint %}

 ## Creating a Job